miguelrsgoncalves/gdd_latex_template/README.md

 ## Compilation Requirements

 The template requires Biber as the bibliography compiler to sucessfully compile, although you can easily change it by digging the formatting.tex file.

+**Note:** This template was only used and tested in TexStudio, with TexLive, but it should work in other editors and compilers.